oktadev/okta-blog/_source/_posts/2021-11-02-k8s-to-the-cloud-aws.md

 http://LOAD_BALANCER_EXTERNAL_IP:3000/callback
 ```

 Next click the **Add URI** button within the **Sign-out redirect URIs** subsection to add a new URI that will be used when signing out of the application.
-Add the load balancer external IP in into the input field in the format below;
+Add the load balancer external IP in the input field in the format below:

 ```
 http://LOAD_BALANCER_EXTERNAL_IP:3000